FlavScents AInsights Entry for Naringin (CAS: 10236-47-2)

 2. Sensory Profile

-Naringin is known for its bitter taste, which is a defining characteristic in grapefruit and certain other citrus fruits.
-It has a moderate intensity and can impart a lingering bitterness that is often perceived as undesirable in high concentrations.
-However, in controlled amounts, it can add complexity and authenticity to citrus flavor profiles.
-The bitterness threshold for naringin is relatively low, making it a potent modifier in flavor systems.
+Naringin is primarily known for its bitter taste, which is a defining characteristic in grapefruit and other citrus fruits.
+The intensity of bitterness can vary depending on concentration and the presence of other compounds.
+It is often used to impart a bitter note in flavor formulations, enhancing the complexity of citrus profiles.
+The taste threshold for naringin is relatively low, making it a potent bittering agent even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature